AccelByte/cloudsave-validator-grpc-plugin-server-go/README.md

       - IAM -> Users (Delete)

-   > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC Server` URL and also to create and delete test users.
+   > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC server` URL and also to create and delete test users.

 5. Run the [demo.sh](demo.sh) script to simulate AGS operation which calls this app using the `Client ID` and `Client Secret` created in the previous step.
 Pay attention this app log in the console when the script is running.